rmshin/llm-mcts/README.md

 # llm-mcts

 This is a project to explore Monte-Carlo Tree Search (MCTS) for Code-Gen tasks.
 We first test our method on the Human-Eval dataset, and extend to the Verilog-Eval dataset.

-This repo accompanies the blog at https://localhost:3000/web/index.html.
+For a detailed explanation of the experiments please see the accompanying blog at /web/index.html also hosted at https://localhost:3000/web/index.html.

 ## Env Setup